mnot/I-D/binary-structured-headers/draft.md

 * Parameter Name: Parameter Name Length octets of the parameter-name
 * Parameter Value: A Binary Item Type representing a bare item ({{types}})

-The Item in a Parameter MUST NOT be an Inner List (0x1) or Parameter (0x2).
+The Item in a Parameter MUST NOT be an Inner List (0x1) or Parameters (0x2).

 Parameters are always associated with the Binary Item Type that immediately preceded them.

-If parameters are not explicitly allowed on the preceding type, or there is no preceding type, it is an error.
+Therefore, Parameters MUST NOT be the first Item in a container, and MUST NOT follow another Parameters.

 ### Integers